The 10 best AI app builders in 2026 (Tested & reviewed)

 Pros:

-- Business-ready apps with secure logins, user roles, and onboarding flows
+- Business-ready apps with secure logins, user roles, and onboarding flows built in

 - Custom user groups, granular permissions, and optional SSO